 Important Timeline Information

 Some important dates to know in the teaching opportunity timeline:

 - Continuing contracts are typically offered to currently employed teachers in February and March.

 - Districts have a better idea of their remaining needs in April.

-- As of July 10, currently employed teachers must notify districts of their intention not to return.
+- In mid-July, currently employed teachers must notify districts of their intention not to return.